forax/we_are_all_to_gather/README.md

 Again here, we create a Gatherer with `Gatherer.of()` with a greedy integrator.
 Inside the integrator, if the predicate is true for the element, the element is pushed to the downstream stage and the fact that the computation is stopped or not is back-propagated (with `return`).
-If the predicate is false, we do not push the element and returns true to ask for more element.
+If the predicate is false, we do not push the element to the downstream stage and returns true to ask for more elements.

 ```java
 Gatherer<String, ?, String> filter() {